Course Description & Learning Outcomes

 7. Participate, evaluate, and collaborate in a case-study to demonstrate professionalism in communicate with parents, administrators, other teaching professionals, and/ or community leaders in the advancement of 21st century technology skills in the K-12 learning environment.

-Below are our primary texts for the course.
-You may purchase them through HSU (click on button below) or purchase them through Amazon.com using the links below the book images or wherever you find the best deal!
+Below is our primary text for the course.
+You may purchase it through HSU (click on button below) or purchase them through Amazon.com using the links below the book images or wherever you find the best deal!
+My recommendation would be purchasing a digital version.

 Best buy: Amazon, Kindle $17.95